In this guide, I’ll analyze the latest Ford F-150 generations, revealing the best years of the F-150 to buy and the worst Ford F-150 years to avoid.

 Ford F-150 Generations

-To provide a clearer image, here’s a concise table detailing the F-150’s generations from 1997 to the present:
+To give you a bird’s-eye view, here’s a snappy table laying out the F-150’s generations from 1997 to now:

 Generation | Years |